The scores

 The bottom line

-If you're choosing between Royal Canin (C/58) and Hill's Science Diet (C/61) for a healthy adult dog, Hill's is the clear winner on ingredients.
-An 11-point gap and a full letter grade difference make this one of the more decisive comparisons in the vet-recommended category.
+If you're choosing between Royal Canin Medium Adult (C/58) and Hill's Science Diet (B/76) for a healthy adult dog, Hill's is the clear winner on ingredients — a full grade higher, an 18-point gap.
+Royal Canin's chief draw is its breed- and condition-specific veterinary lineup, not its baseline ingredient quality.

-That said, both are still C and D grade foods at premium prices.
-For the same money — or less — you could feed Kirkland Signature (B/78) or Diamond Naturals (B/78), both of which outscore Hill's by a full grade while costing significantly less per pound.
+That said, Royal Canin Medium Adult is still a C-grade food at a premium price.
+For the same money — or less — Kirkland Signature (B/78) and Diamond Naturals (B/78) edge even Hill's while costing significantly less per pound, and both clear Royal Canin Medium Adult by a full grade.